moffzilla/abx-Powershell/README.md

 	  # From this point it is my script making calls to MS Azure
 	  .......

-Now let's package the main Script with the customized installed Modules Both your script and dependency elements must be stored at the root level of the ZIP package.
+Now let's package the main handler.psm1 script with the customized installed Modules Both your script and dependency elements must be stored at the root level of the ZIP package.
 When creating the ZIP package in a Linux environment, you might encounter a problem where the package content is not stored at the root level.
 If you encounter this problem, create the package by running the zip -r command in your command-line shell.